k8gb-io/k8gb/README.md

 k8gb requires no specialised software or hardware, relying completely on other OSS/CNCF projects, has no single point of failure and fits in with any existing Kubernetes deployment workflow (e.g. GitOps, Kustomize, Helm, etc.) or tools.

-Please see the extended acrhitecture documentation [here](/docs/index.md)
+Please see the extended architecture documentation [here](/docs/index.md)

 ## Installation and Configuration Tutorials